sridharmanohar/Design-Patterns/OAuth2-JWT-Running-Notes.md

     * The downside of not looking up access tokens with each call is that a JWT cannot be revoked.
 For that reason, yout require the ability to immediately revoke access.
     * A few years ago, before the JWT revolution, a <token> was just a string with no intrinsic meaning, e.g. 2pWS6RQmdZpE0TQ93X.
 That token was then looked-up in a database, which held the claims for that token.
 The downside of this approach is that DB access (or a cache) is required everytime the token is used.
     * JWTs encode and verify (via signing) their own claims.
 This allows folks to issue short-lived JWTs that are stateless (read: self-contained, don't depend on anybody else).
 They do not need to hit the DB.
 This reduces DB load and simplifies application architecture.

+30. **OAuth2 Scopes**
+    * OAuth 2.0 scopes provide a way to limit the amount of access that is granted to an access token.
+    * For example, an access token issued to a client app may be granted READ and WRITE access to protected resources, or just READ access.
+    * You can implement your APIs to enforce any scope or combination of scopes you wish.
+    * So, if a client receives a token that has READ scope, and it tries to call an API endpoint that requires WRITE access, the call will fail.
+    * You can name your scopes anything you wish.
+In simple cases, it is fine to use simple names like READ, WRITE, or DELETE.
+In more complex scenarios where there are multiple API products, each with multiple resources which each support multiple distinct actions, a WRITE on one resource is not equivalent to a WRITE on another resource.
+In these cases, it's a best practice to assign each scope a unique name, in the form of an URN

+## Notes
+1. https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2 - This is a very good listing of all types of grant flows with the url examples.